 It all started with a gift to give away.
 In November 1999, the Church was offered an anonymous one million dollar gift to be used to help the people of South Portland and Cape Elizabeth.
 The only conditions were that the money had to be given away and couldn’t he given to existing charities.

 A Crisis Ministries Fund managed by the Crisis Ministries Committee was organized to oversee the distribution of $750,000 in direct assistance, with the remaining $250,000 dedicated to other related community services.
-A full-time Coordinator was hired to receive requests for financial assistance, to screen candidates, and to allocate funds.
+A full-time Outreach Ministries Coordinator was hired to receive requests for financial assistance and allocate funds with the help of the CCM Committee.

 What has Community Crisis Ministries Become?

 This generous gift extraordinarily heightened church members’ awareness of the difficulties families face in two southern Maine communities that are demographically among the wealthiest in Maine.
-As a result, church members have responded generously when asked to contribute to continue the work of the Fund.
-During the past year 220 households have given $132,500 in addition to regular church pledges.
-In 2002, the Community Crisis Ministries Fund provided four times the total amount of support that the City of South Portland and the Town of Cape Elizabeth provided in general assistance, combined!
+As a result, church members have responded generously (and continue to do so) when asked to contribute to the program.
+It presently has a part-time Outreach Ministries Coordinator who continues to work with volunteers on the Community Crisis Ministries Committee to distribute funds.

-During the past 14 years the Fund has supported more than 1300 local families with:
+During the past 15 years CCM has supported more than 1300 local families with:

-The Church supports within its annual budget the operating costs of the Fund.
-Because of this, 100% of every gift provides direct assistance to those in greatest need.
+The Church supports within its annual budget the operating costs of the program Because of this, 100% of every gift provides direct assistance to those in greatest need.

-While church members are asked on an annual basis to replenish the Fund, we must also look to the future.
-Church members can help to build an endowed fund by adding the Fund as a beneficiary in their wills.
-Unless otherwise stipulated these bequest gifts will be placed in an endowment that will provide permanent and stable funding for the Community Crisis Ministries Fund – a true legacy of care from one generation to another.
+While church members are asked on an annual basis to replenish the Community Crisis Ministries Fund, we must also look to the future.
+Church members can help to build an endowed fund by adding CCM as a beneficiary in their wills.

-We’re daily reminded of the critical resource this Fund provides.
+We’re daily reminded of the critical resource this program provides.
 In many cases it has literally reversed what appeared to be an inevitable outcome for a neighbor in need.

 Delcia Hutchinson, Social Worker and former Outreach Ministries Coordinator: